openwallet-foundation/bifold-wallet/docs/didcomm-mediator-credo.md

 Bifold's legacy method of providing a mediator URL through agent configuration options does not support Out-of-Band (OOB) invitations.
 To use OOB invitations, you need to set up the agent to accept mediation differently.

-Start by, comment out the current mediator URL from the agent initialization options:
+First, comment out the current mediator URL from the agent initialization options:

 ```json
    // mediatorInvitationUrl: Config.MEDIATOR_URL,